StarksJohn/RNProjectTools/README.md

 In a directory of your parent project that you want to be a submodule, execute the following command to create a submodule:

     git submodule add https://github.com/StarksJohn/RNProjectTools

-Execute the following command in the root directory of your parent project to update the latest code of the master branch of this repository:

-    git submodule update --remote

-Other collaborators of your parent project can use the following command to update the latest commit of this submodule you push
+All collaborators of your parent project can use the following command to update the latest commit of this submodule you push

     git pull --recurse-submodules